sprngr/sprngr.com/src/posts/2022-02-13-armchair-dev-pokemon-legends.md

 Hold items and abilities are nonexistent.
 This simplified a lot of planning around fights, and many Pokemon are now vulnerable in ways they hadn't been prior - like levitating no longer being an immunity to ground attacks.

 Status effects, as mentioned above, are only present in fights.
-Sleep effects are just drowsiness, like confusion without damage & frozen has been replaced with a burn equivalent.
+Sleep effects are just drowsiness, like confusion without damage & Frozen has been replaced with a burn equivalent.

 Breeding is not present.
 So, no ease of acquiring early stage Pokemon.